 Incentives for employer-led work-based learning and making higher ed more responsive to workforce credentialing needs, both initiatives Colorado Succeeds is leading in 2022, came up as welcome developments for businesses looking to build talent pipelines.
 Both business and higher education representatives in the meeting discussed a need to make work-based learning programs and partnership with institutions of higher ed easier to launch and more cost-effective to run so as to scale and produce more in-demand talent around the state.

 Are you looking for competitive advantages in talent?

-If you are an employer looking for a competitive advantage in talent over your peers, consider joining Colorado Succeeds as a member.
+If you are an employer looking for a competitive advantage in talent, consider joining Colorado Succeeds as a member.
 Only Colorado Succeeds members get to participate in the Community of Practice.
 You’ll learn from the top employer-led programs on how to implement successful strategies that others learned the hard way.
-You also get to provide feedback that shapes policy and help advocate to make Colorado’s education to workforce system more innovative and responsive to employer needs, all while creating more opportunities for young people.
-Click here to contact us.
+You also get to provide feedback that shapes policy and help advocate to make Colorado’s education-to-workforce system more innovative and responsive to employer needs, all while creating more opportunities for young people.

 The Community of Practice is sponsored by Orica, a global mining and infrastructure solutions provider.
 Their support is critical to expanding work-based learning inside employers across the state of Colorado through Colorado Succeeds.